 Benefits of using sleep apnea oral appliances include:

 If you are suffering from sleep apnea and believe you may benefit from sleep apnea oral appliances, the first step is to consult with a sleep specialist.
 Ear, nose, and throat experts at Sinus Center LA are trained and practiced in treating sleep apnea with CPAP.
-Fill out this form to schedule an appointment or to learn more about Sinus Center LA’s treatment options.
+Fill out the form on this page to schedule an appointment or to learn more about Sinus Center LA’s treatment options.